Anwar720/puzzles/Caesar_cipher/Readme.md

 Solution:

-    - create a function that takes a string
+    - create a function that takes a string and number of shifts
     - within the function create an array of letters
     - create a variable to hold the shifted letters
     - create a loop that iterates through the input string